Owerke/Twixxer/README.md

   - Main application, this is where the web server is being run from.
 It only contains minimal code that imports and runs the app
 - `/common.py`
   - A global variables files that can be used in any module.
 It stores things like database name, JWT secret, some and some common functions.
+- `/authentication.py`
+  - Contains all authentication related Python code that is used in various places.
 - `/database.sqlite`
   - This is the database.
 Only the methods in the `/db/` folder are using this file, but it is essential for the entire application.